cicoree/beginner_C_exam/README.md

 To test output with an argument containing tabs, you type ./a.out followed by your argument in quotation marks, and wherever you want to insert a tab, type CONTROL + V and then TAB. you will see an actual tab being inserted.
 Don't use copy paste from a cat of the exam subject, because this will just paste in four spaces instead of an actual tab.

 echo $? to display last returned value.

+To display a number in binary (where n is your number), type this into terminal:
+echo "obase = 2; n" | bc

 The vim you use during exam will be black and white.
 In visual mode, type ":syntax on" to make the relevant words colorful.
 It will help you see your code better.